“Luther” Lyrics Meaning (Kendrick Lamar & SZA)

 The “red Ferrari” and “frozen” jewelry symbolize achievement, but they also suggest that they can offer a life of comfort and indulgence to someone they care about.

-The affection is clear—this wealth serves as a backdrop to their emotional and physical connection.
+This wealth serves as a backdrop to their emotional and physical connection.

 Verse 3: Devotion and Assurance